rohitshetty00/vipy/README.md

-Vipy is graphical button based approach to python no need to code the syntax. many of the features are activated. its just a basic framework hacked in early 2013 when i was learning python and tkinter.
+Vipy is graphical button based approach to python no need to code the syntax. many of the features are activated,many arent :p. its just a basic framework hacked in early 2013 when i was learning python and tkinter.

 if u see any childish mistake pls let me know